DbSyncKit/DbSyncKit/README.md

 - **DbSyncKit.MSSQL:** This specialized package offers tailored functionalities specifically for Microsoft SQL Server databases.
 It includes tools for query generation, connection management, and error handling optimized for MSSQL environments.

+- **DbSyncKit.MySQL:** This specialized package offers tailored functionalities specifically for Microsoft SQL Server databases.
+It includes tools for query generation, connection management, and error handling optimized for My SQL environments.

-- **Future Packages: DbSyncKit.MySQL and DbSyncKit.PostgreSQL:** These upcoming packages are dedicated to providing similar synchronization capabilities for MySQL and PostgreSQL databases, respectively.
+- **Future Packages: DbSyncKit.PostgreSQL:** These upcoming packages are dedicated to providing similar synchronization capabilities for PostgreSQL databases.
 Although currently under development, they aim to align with the principles and features of the existing Sync Library packages.

 Continue exploring this documentation to learn about installation procedures, usage examples, advanced configurations, FAQs, and more to leverage the Sync Library effectively in your projects.